Saturday, March 15, 2025

 Moses wrote in Psalm 90..."the days of our years are three score and ten; and if by reason of strength they be fourscore years, yet is their strength labor and sorrow; for it is soon cut off and we fly away".

-70 or 80 is about what we get topside of this mortal coil.
+70 or 80 is about what we get before we shuffle off this mortal coil.

 It can be tough to quantify that in an impactful way, so think of this: